-The park has a “Day Use Pass” valid for one day only and costs $25.
-Also, if you walk in or take the Shuttle Bus, a fee of $20 per person is charged, good for 7 days.
+The park has a “Day Use Pass” valid for one day only and costs $30.
+Also, if you walk in or take the Shuttle Bus, a fee of $15 per person is charged.

 Campground charges begin at $30 per campsite per night.
 During the busy summer months, advance reservations for campsites are highly recommended, and you will be asked to pay in full at the time you reserve your site.

 A backcountry permit processing fee of $36 is charged to camp in the backcountry.

-Yes, in 2020 there are 5.
-On Martin Luther King Jr Day Jan 20; April 18 (National Park Week); August 26 (National Park Service birthday); September 26 (National Public Lands Day); and November 11 (Veteran’s Day) no entrance fees will be charged.
+Yes, there are 5.
+On Martin Luther King Jr Day in January; April (National Park Week); August (Outdoors Act/National Park Service birthday); September (National Public Lands Day); and November (Veteran’s Day) no entrance fees will be charged.
 Other fees for camping, reservations, concessions, etc. are still in effect.
 Implemented first in 2021 to alleviate crowding, you must also have a Timed Entry Permit Reservation, available online at Recreation.gov for $2

-Probably the best deal around is the Senior Pass National Parks and Federal Recreational Lands Pass.
+Probably the best deal around is the Senior Pass National Parks and Federal Recreational Lands Interagency Pass.
 It costs $80, but is a lifetime pass for US citizens or permanent residents age 62 or over.
 An annual Senior Pass costs $20.

 The Senior Pass covers entrance fees for the pass holder and passengers in a non-commercial vehicle, and a 50% discount on some fees like camping, boat launch, swimming.
 You must get your pass in person at the Park entrance stations, payable by credit or debit card, by showing a valid ID.